Twisted Morava K-theory and E-theory: Twisted Morava E-theory

 \end{assump}

-This assumption is forced by our use of the results of \cite{rw}, whose computations are all based on the standard Morava K-theory $K(n)$, associated to the Honda formal group law over $\F_p$.
-For the more general Morava K-theories $K(k, \Gamma)$, if in fact $K(k, \Gamma)^* K(\Z, n+1)$ has similar formal properties to those of $K(n)^* K(\Z, n+1)$, we expect that the majority of these results would go through for these more general $E(k, \Gamma)$.
+The first assumption is forced by our use of the results of \cite{rw, jw}, whose computations are all based on the standard Morava K-theory $K(n)$ associated to the Honda formal group law over $\F_p$.
+We expect that Hopkins-Lurie's approach \cite{ambidexterity} to these computations will allow one to extend our results to a more general setting.
+The second assumption is required, as in section \ref{odd_primes_section}, to deal with a troublesome sign in the Ravenel-Wilson calculations.

 \begin{notation}

 For brevity, we will employ the notation $E_n$ for $E(k, \Gamma)$, where $(k, \Gamma)$ is as in Assumption \ref{fgl_assump}.
 We will also write $K_n$ for $K(k, \Gamma)$.

 \end{notation}